marcodondo97/DevOps-toolchain/README.md

 <h4> AnsibleConf </h4>
 The AnsibleConf folder contains the Ansible file for installing and configuring the Nagios monitoring server. <br>
 <br>
-The configuration includes both default checks on the same instance (localhost) and the addition of the new host (Amazon Lightsail container named my-container-service-1) with an HTTP check on the apigateway service endpoint to verify correct access to all microservices, in other words, it verifies that the apigateway is reachable. <br>
+The configuration has default checks for the local machine (localhost) and a new host, an Amazon Lightsail container called `my-container-service-1`.
+This setup includes an HTTP check on the apigateway service endpoint to confirm that all microservices can be accessed, meaning it checks if the apigateway is reachable.<br>
 <br>
 Additionally, Apache redirect from the site root to the /nagios path has been configured.
 This allows accessing the Nagios console directly from the instance's public IP address without adding the /nagios path. <br>
 <img src="Img/Nagios.png" width="80%">